eleven-am/db-migrator/docs/getting-started.md

 - ✅ Work with relationships
 - ✅ Use transactions

-Continue to the next guide to learn about schema definition in detail.
+Continue to the [Schema Definition Guide](schema-definition.md) to learn about all available storm tag options.